alessandrostranieri/nn_semantic_segmentation/index.md

 ## Semantic Segmentation

 Semantic Segmentation denotes a class of computer vision problems, whose aim is to divide the region of an image into distinct sub-areas.
-What this effectively translates to, is into labeling each individual pixel in the image, where the label carries a specific information.
+This effectively translates into labeling each individual pixel in the image, where the label carries a specific information.
 In the type of information carried by the label lies the difference between two types of semantic segmentation: **pixel-wise** and **instance**.

 In **pixel-wise** segmentation each pixel is assigned to a single class.
 This means that an algorithm will typically output an image of the same size, where each pixel value is the label corresponding to a class.
 For example 1 could be assigned to the class CAR and and 2 to the class PERSON.

 In **instance** segmentation a position in the image will actually carry to pieces of information: The type of the segmented object and a single identifier for that object.
 This means that if the image shows two cars, the pixel of the part of images will identify them as CAR 1 and CAR 2.
-If the algorithm worked well of course.
+It's fair to say that instance segmentation is harder than pixel-wise.

 The following pictures are an example of an camera image, a real semantic segmentation image and a colorized semantic segmentation image.
+The real semantic image is hardly useful to the human eye, as the tipical label values are in the lower part of a 0..255 range.

 |![alt text](images/example_original_kitti.png "Original")|![alt text](images/example_semantic_kitti.png "Original")|![alt text](images/example_semantic_rgb_kitti.png "Original")|
 |:--:|:--:|:--:|